joruzu/PLSQL-notes/1z0-149_topics/2_writing_statements.md

   - IN

 #### Boolean expressions
-- a BOOLEAN expression is an expression that returns a BOOLEAN value: TRUE, FALSE, or NULL.
+- a `BOOLEAN` expression is an expression that returns a `BOOLEAN` value: `TRUE, FALSE, or NULL`.
-- the simplest BOOLEAN expression is a BOOLEAN literal, constant, or variable.
-The following are also BOOLEAN expressions:
+- the simplest `BOOLEAN` expression is a `BOOLEAN` literal, constant, or variable.
+The following are also `BOOLEAN` expressions:

       NOT boolean_expression
       boolean_expression relational_operator boolean_expression
       boolean_expression { AND | OR } boolean_expression

-- typically you use BOOLEAN expression as condition in control statements and in WHERE cluases of DML statements
+- typically you use `BOOLEAN` expression as condition in control statements and in `WHERE` cluases of DML statements
-- you can use a BOOLEAN variable itself as a condition, you need not compare it to the value TRUE or FALSE
+- you can use a `BOOLEAN` variable itself as a condition, you need not compare it to the value `TRUE` or `FALSE`

 #### Case expressions
 - simple case expression: